 In November 2016, 55.12% of San Bernardino city registered voters approved Measure O, the citizen-initiated San Bernardino Regulate Marijuana Act of 2016.
 The initiative seeks to replace the previous ban on marijuana businesses in the City with a regulatory and permitting system.

-- Measure O specifies that the parcels must be at least 600 feet from residential zones.
+Measure O outlines M-B Overlay 1 and M-B Overlay 2, which identify 174 specific parcels which would be permitted to operate marijuana businesses.
+Measure O specifies that the parcels must be at least 600 feet from residential zones.
 Many of the identified parcels do not meet that distance requirement and are therefore disqualified.
-The City had conducted an analysis that identifies which parcels are disqualified by the residential distance restriction.
+The City has conducted an analysis that identifies which parcels are disqualified by the residential distance restriction.
 The analysis is available for download below.

 The City will continue to keep you informed of its progress in implementing Measure O and developments in the lawsuits.

 To signup to receive email updates regarding the implementation process, please contact Stephanie Sanchez at Sanchez_Stephanie@SBCity.org or 909-384-7272 x.3343.
 Application questions should be directed to Planning Division Associate Planner Travis Martin at Martin_Tr@SBCity.org or 909-384-5313.